Outbarriers: Universal accessibility for all

 It provides a great accessibility value, since practically any action can be executed once the mobile detects it.

-That's why we created an API and an SDK for Android and iOS.
-That way any app can use the beacons to offer added value in stores.
+That is why we created an API and an SDK for Android and iOS.
+So any app can use the beacons to offer added value in stores.

 As an example of this potential, we created two apps very demanded by our users.

-- Accessible Menu: Now when being near a restaurant, any user will receive on his mobile the menu or letter of the place.
+- Accessible Menu: Once near a restaurant, any user will receive on his mobile the menu or letter of the place.
 It is represented in an attractive way imitating the slates that they place on the door but making it accessible to screen readers for blind people.
 Avaiable for Android and iOS.

 - WiFri: Everyone has the problem of being able to connect to the nearest WiFi.
 WiFri is what it does as soon as it detects the beacon.
 It connects you securely and quickly to the WiFi that the store offers its customers.
 Pending to be released for Android and iOS.